Skip to content

 • Let the TV reboot completely before testing sound.

-On my Toshiba C350 55-inch, a firmware update in late 2025 specifically fixed an issue where Dolby Digital audio would cut out after 10 minutes of playback.
+In my testing on the Toshiba C350 55-inch, a firmware update in late 2025 specifically fixed an issue where Dolby Digital audio would cut out after 10 minutes of playback.
+Dolby’s technical documentation states that firmware compatibility between TVs and audio formats is regularly updated, which is why skipping updates creates audio gaps.
 If your TV has been sitting without updates, this alone might solve the problem.

 #7.
 Switch HDMI Input Sources